Learning Multi-Agent Coordination through Connectivity-driven Communication: Experimental results

 \subsection{Main results}

-We have compared CDC against several different baselines, each one representing a different way to approach the MA coordination problem: independent DDPG \cite{silver2014deterministic,lillicrapHPHETS15}, MADDPG \cite{lowe2017multi}, CommNet \cite{sukhbaatar2016learning}, MAAC \cite{iqbal2018actor}, ST-MARL \cite{wang2019stmarl}, When2Com \cite{liu2020when2com} and TarMAC \cite{das2018tarmac}.
+We have compared CDC against several different baselines, each one representing a different way to approach the MA coordination problem: independent DDPG \cite{silver2014deterministic,lillicrapHPHETS15}, MADDPG \cite{lowe2017multi}, CommNet \cite{sukhbaatar2016learning}, MAAC \cite{iqbal2018actor}, ST-MARL \cite{wang2019stmarl}, When2Com \cite{liu2020when2com} and TarMAC \cite{das2018tarmac} { and Intention Sharing (IS\footnote{{In our implementation, the number of steps to be predicted is set to one, i.e. each agent predicts the next step of every other agent.
+In the original paper, this is the equivalent to IS(H=1).
+In addition, in order to maintain a fair comparison with the other baselines, a message at time $ t $ is used to generate the next actions, i.e. we do not rely on previously generated messages.}}) \cite{kim2020communication}}.
 Independent DDPG provides the simplest baseline in that each agent works independently to solve the task.
 In MADDPG each agent has its own critic with access to combined observations and actions from all agents during learning.
 CommNet implements an explicit form of communication; the policies are implemented through a large neural network with some components of the networks shared across all the agents and others agent-specific.
 At every time-step each agent's action depends on the local observation, and on the average of all other policies (neural network hidden states), used as messages.
 MAAC is a state-of-the art method in which an attention mechanism guides the critics to select the information to be shared with the actors.
 ST-MARL uses a graph neural network to capture the spatio-temporal dependency of the observations and facilitate cooperation.
 Unlike our approach, the graph edges here represents the time-depending agents' relationships, and capture the spatial and temporal dependencies amongst agents.
 When2Com utilises an attentional model to compute pairwise similarities between the agents' observation encodings, which results in a fully connected graph that is subsequently sparsified by a thresholding operation.
 Afterwards, each agent uses the remaining similarities scores to weight its neighbor observations before producing its action.
-TarMac is a framework where the agents broadcast their messages and then select whom to communicate to by aggregating the received communications together through an attention mechanism.
-Differently from the methods above, CDC utilises graph structures to support the formation of communication connectivities and then use the heat kernel, as an alternative form of attention mechanism, to allow to each agent to aggregate the messages coming from the others.
+TarMac is a framework where the agents broadcast their messages and then select whom to communicate to by aggregating the received communications together through an attention mechanism. { In IS \cite{kim2020communication} the agents generate their future intentions by simulating their trajectory and then an attention model aggregate this information together to share it with the others.} Differently from the methods above, CDC utilises graph structures to support the formation of communication connectivities and then use the heat kernel, as an alternative form of attention mechanism, to allow to each agent to aggregate the messages coming from the others. \begingroup